Education in Japan: Extracurricular activities

 The Japanese educational system is supplemented by a heavy emphasis on extracurricular activities, also known as shadow education, which are any educational activities that do not take place during formal schooling.
-This is largely motivated by the extreme weight that is placed upon formal examinations as a prerequisite to attend university, something that is seen as integral to their future career and social status.
-In order to gain a competitive edge, Japanese families are willing to expend money and have their child put in time and effort into a supplementary education.
+This is largely motivated by the extreme weight that is placed upon formal examinations as a prerequisite to attend university, something that is seen as integral to their future career and social status to gain a competitive edge, Japanese families are willing to expend money and have their child put in time and effort into a supplementary education.
 Forms of shadow education include mogi shiken, which are practice exams given by private companies that determine the child's chances of getting into a university.
-Juku are private after school classes that aim to develop abilities for students to excel in formal school curriculum or to prepare for university examinations.
-Ronin are students that undergo full-time preparation for university exams following high school due to their inability to get into their school of choice.
+Juku are private after-school classes that aim to develop abilities for students to excel in formal school curricula or to prepare for university examinations.
+Ronin are students who undergo full-time preparation for university exams following high school due to their inability to get into their school of choice.

 Over 86% of students with college plans participate in at least one form of shadow education, with 60% participating in two or more.